-For all new buildings, suitable ventilation for the building occupants must be ensured and the air quality must be in accordance with the technical guidelines issued by Dubai Municipality.
+For all new buildings, suitable ventilation for the building occupants must be ensured and the air quality must be in accordance with Part H of Dubai Building Code, H.4.10.3 Indoor air quality.
+For Villas, part K, K.10.1.6.3 Indoor air quality must be met.